danielendeg/nugetpackageupdate/specs/CosmosDB.md

 # Scenarios

-* As a Azure user I want to set a custom RU value at service creation time
+* As a Azure user I want to set a custom RU value at service creation time.
+Default that we show to the customer is 400
 * As a Azure user I want to change RU value to higher or lower, depending on current state of the database and RU.
 * As Azure user I want to see some statistic around Cosmos DB usage in Cosmos DB blade in Azure API for FHIR
     + Current RU value used by Cosmos DB (this number changes based on amount of data ingested)